 Utopian and dystopian literature is a rapidly growing sub-genre of popular fiction.
 Authors often use utopias to convey a message about the world we live in today.

 Dystopias are extremely flawed societies.
-In this genre, the setting is often a fallen society, usually occurring after a large-scale war, or other horrific event, that caused chaos in the former world.
+In this genre, unlike other literature genres, the setting is often a fallen society, usually occurring after a large-scale war, or other horrific event, that caused chaos in the former world.
 In many stories this chaos gives rise to a totalitarian government that assumes absolute control.
 The flaws in this sort of a dystopia are centered around oppression and restrictions on freedom by central authorities.

 Have your students create storyboards where they choose a stance on the community.
 Is it dystopian or utopian?
 In the storyboard, the student can depict the elements of a utopia or dystopia, and explain their reasoning.

 This storyboard uses examples from the article "Teaching Dystopia".

 |Oppressive Government||Elders are revered and chosen to make decisions that are best for the community.|

 |Lack of Free Will||Choices are taken away from the people for fear that they cannot handle the consequences.|

 |"Sameness/Uniformity"||All houses are the same, inside and out!|